jaiparker79/Talis-Aspire-link-checker/README.md

    automatically prepends https://doi.org/ to anything starting with 10. in this field so all the duplicated DOIs, mostly delimited by a ; need to be removed first.
-3. If you are running a search for links of cancelled Alma items add a file named cancelled.xlsx containing the direct export of the Alma Portfolios which have been deleted from the catalogue.

 ### Input